 Mediation Forum - Ireland was Prescribed as a nominating body by the Minister for Justice, Equality and Law Reform, under Regulations pursuant to the Civil Liability and Courts Act 2004 (Section 15) Order 2005, which the Minister signed into operation as of the 31st March 2005.
 Mediation Forum-Ireland may nominate persons to act as Chairpersons of a Mediation Conference in personal injuries actions, where the parties themselves do not agree on a Chairperson.

-The Post Graduate Diploma in Conflict and Dispute Resolution Studies (CDRS) at ISE- Trinity College Dublin tcd.ie/ise celebrates sixteen years of setting high standards in the practice of conflict and dispute resolution.
+The Post Graduate Diploma in Conflict and Dispute Resolution Studies (CDRS) at ISE- Trinity College Dublin tcd.ie/ise (founded in 2000) celebrates seventeen years of setting high standards in the practice of conflict and dispute resolution.